numbbo/workshops/sources-webpage/source/BBOB-2017/index.rst

 Quantifying and comparing the performance of optimization algorithms is a difficult and tedious task to achieve.
-The Coco platform provides tools to ease this process for *single-objective* noiseless and noisy problems and for *bi-objective* noiseless problems
-by: (1) an implemented, well-motivated benchmark function testbed, (2) a simple and sound experimental set-up, (3) the generation of output data and (4) the post-processing and presentation of the results in graphs and tables.
+The Coco platform provides tools to ease this process for *single-objective* noiseless and noisy problems and for *bi-objective* noiseless problems by: (1) an implemented, well-motivated benchmark function testbed, (2) a simple and sound experimental set-up, (3) the generation of output data and (4) the post-processing and presentation of the results in graphs and tables.

 In 2017, we provide a new extension of the 2016 bi-objective test suite to 92 problems overall---addressing certain issues raised at last year's BBOB workshop---and continue to support all previously known ones.
 Overall, we now provide the following test suites:

 * ``bbob`` containing 24 noiseless functions,
-* ``bbob-noisy`` containing 30 noisy functions,
+* ``bbob-noisy`` containing 30 noisy functions [^1],
 * ``bbob-biobj`` containing 55 noiseless, bi-objective functions, and
 * ``bbob-biobj-ext`` containing 92 noiseless, bi-objective functions